KOIL: Relicensing

 While the Interim Operation of the station was ongoing, the FCC held competitive hearings among the applicants for a permanent relicencing of the station.
 A May 1981 ruling favored Nebraska-Iowa Broadcasting, but a January 1982 review changed the decision to Omaha Broadcasting.
 Following a merger of the applicants, the new license was ultimately granted to NewKOIL, Inc., which took over operations on January 13, 1983.
 Although technically this was a new station, its continued operation as KOIL on 1290 kHz meant that it was considered to be the same station as the original KOIL established in 1925.
+In February 1988, KOIL was sold to Valley Radio, Inc..
+By this point, KOIL aired an oldies format.

 In December 1990, KOIL dropped local programming and began airing the "Pure Gold" oldies format from Satellite Music Networks.
 By May 1993, KOIL was simulcasting FM sister station KXKT, was the Omaha-Council Bluffs affiliate for the Kansas City Royals Radio Network, and aired an evening sports talk show.
 The station would go off the air for several months due to a lightning strike that caused a fire.
 In August, after Valley Broadcasting sold the station to Aegeus, Inc. (which was owned in part by John Mitchell, president and principal owner of Mitchell Broadcasting, the owner of KKAR and KQKQ), the station returned to the air, with KOIL moving to 1180 AM (and flipping to an adult standards format), while 1290 AM became KKAR, and adopted a news/talk format.

 In April 2003, KKAR moved to 1020 AM, replacing KKSC (now KMMQ).
 The call sign resumed broadcasting on 1180 kHz in January 2009.
 On June 4, 2012, KOIL was returned to 1290 AM and rebranded as "The Mighty 1290" KOIL.

-Past personalities

-Announcers who once worked for KOIL include Roger W. Morgan, Gene Okerlund, Gary Michael Ross, Dr. Don Rose, Dick Sainte, and former Shindig! host Jimmy O'Neill.

-Other personalities to spend time at KOIL include The Real Don Steele, Gary Owens, Kris Erik Stevens, Lyle Dean, Frank "Coffeehead" Allen, Joe Light, Dave Wingert, Sandy Jackson, and Tom Becka.
+On May 8, 2026, NRG Media transferred its Omaha cluster to Usher Media for $2.15 Million.